 Independent of the groundwater data review, the SMR would conduct a per- and polyfluoroalkyl substances investigation in accordance with Order WQ 2021-0006-DWQ.
-The SMR's workplan for this investigation is currently under RWQCB review.
+The SMR's workplan for this investigation is currently underhas been reviewed, approved and completed by RWQCB and the report of findings is currently under review.
 The workplan and other available documentation for the per- and polyfluoroalkyl substances investigations are viewable on GeoTracker (Case #T10000017182).
 These groundwater monitoring and investigation efforts are ongoing under RWQCB oversight, under separate regulatory programs, and are not a part of this Demolition and Remediation Project.